‘As the woodpecker taps in a spiral quest

 It’d been a few years since I last encountered or even thought about this grave.
 On that occasion, it was a hot summer’s day and I was walking with relatives through the yard when we decided to look for it; its writing was much more legible back then.
 It seems to be diminishing.
 Perhaps I could send the photos off to the Church of England and see if they want to restore the inscription.
 It would be awful if the final resting place of this woman lost the only meaning it still has.

-Or perhaps there is a deeper meaning to this stone- and to the countless other quiet nooks of this land- that my human senses aren’t capable of perceiving?
+Or perhaps there is a deeper meaning to this stone- and to the countless other quiet nooks of this land- that our human senses aren’t capable of perceiving?
 One of many rhythms that we’ve long since abandoned during our reign on this planet.
-I heard it once said that the downfall of mankind is that he forgets.
+Some other Native American tribes, those much further out west, disagree about woodpeckers being happy-go-lucky bringers of joy.
+Instead they see them as spirit-guides, or ‘psychopomps’, to give them their proper (and much more sinister) parapsychological term.
+I heard it once said that man’s greatest failure is that he forgets.

 But the birds remember.